|

 Within the recording area land over the selected height is shaded (Contains OS data © Crown copyright and database right 2018).
 You can use the mouse wheel to change the selected height, and there are options to show altitudes at 50 or 100 metre intervals (in colours determined from the single height colour).

 For the species density map the number of years option initially shows the number of years since for which at least one moth-trapping session during the year produced records for that tetrad.
 With the mouse pointer over this map, the first and latest such year are shown and the chart above the map indicates the dates of all trapping sessions for the tetrad in the period, with each date counting only once even if there were multiple traps in the tetrad on that date.
-For the purposes of these maps, use of a light tower is trated as trapping.
+For the purposes of these maps, use of a light tower is treated as trapping.

 When the mouse pointer is moved outside the map the time of year chart has grey bars.
 If the mouse pointer is moved over one of these bars, the trapping years count map for that time of year is shown.
 There are also 10 horizontal grey bars to the right of the map, labelled with the last 10 years.
 If the pointer is moved over one of these, the number of nights trapped during that year is shown for each tetrad.